runwayml/learn/docs/create/train-models.md

 << insert GIF here! >>

 ## Set the Number of Training Steps
-A good starting point is 5000, but you

-more steps = is likedly to yield a model that can synthesis images with more definitive visual forms

-After training completesk you will have a change to review the progress
+During each Training Step, the model learns a little bit more about the visual patterns, or features, it finds in the dataset.

+Determining an effective number of training steps is a bit of a moving target.
+Too few and your model might not be able to synthesize images with coherent visual forms that are reminiscent of those in the original dataset.
+Too many and your model will stop improving and not learning anything new.

+The maximum number of Training Steps you can set is 25,000, but a good starting point is 5000 steps.
+After training completes, you can review the model's learning progress at various steps.

-Click Start Training.
+Click Start Training to continue.

+<< insert image here! >>

 ## Step 6: Train Your Model

-estimated wait time
+At the start of the training process, all your images will be pre-processed, cropped and resized.
+After this completes, an estimated amount of training time will post under the ETA status on the right.

+The actual training process occurs on a Remote GPU in RunwayML's cloud infrastructure and it's not unsual for the process to take several hours.
+During this time, it's okay to use other features in RunwayML, close the application, or even turn off your computer and check back later.

-time of training depends on a combination of several factors checkpoints saved every 500 Training Steps.
+Versions of your model will be saved every 500 Training Steps, also known as Checkpoints.

 ## Step 7: Review
-When training completes, you can review the progress over the number of Training Steps.
+When training completes, you can review the progress at various Training Steps.

 Click Next

 ## Step 8: Use Your Model!
-When trainin

 Add your Model to a Workspace
 When you do, the StyleGAN model will be added to a Workspace.
 To use your particular model, select in the list of Checklists from options in right pane of the app, and click Run Remotely << notes about cost, including links to subscription plan options >>.